 So, which is better health-wise – men’s boxers, briefs, or no underwear at all?
 And what about boxer briefs?

 Research shows that super tight briefs lead to lower sperm counts.
 You will want to stay away from anything too restrictive.
 So if reproductive health is important to you, boxers are a better option.

 Going commando (not wearing any underwear) can be freeing and increase the airflow to that area.

 However, this means that the delicate skin in your pelvic area will be in contact with the rough fabric of your jeans or other pants.
 This can be uncomfortable, so not wearing any underwear at all isn’t the best option.

 Boxers are a good idea for reducing chafing and increasing airflow, however, some men complain that boxer shorts tend to bunch up and become uncomfortable when worn all day long.

 The best of all worlds is probably the boxer brief.
-A perfect fitting boxer brief will give you support plus the anti-chafing technology of boxers.
+A perfect fitting boxer brief will give you support plus the anti-chafing capability of boxers.